-International organisations are an important part of the UPSC syllabus.
+International organizations are an important part of the UPSC syllabus.
 In this article, you can read about the World Wide Fund for Nature for the IAS exam.
 It is also a part of the environment section of the IAS syllabus.

 World Wide Fund for Nature History